A solution to the Cauchy dual subnormality problem for 2-isometries: The Cauchy dual subnormality problem for quasi-Brownian isometries

 \section{The Cauchy dual subnormality problem for quasi-Brownian isometries}

 This section deals with a class of $2$-isometries which we propose to call quasi-Brownian isometries.
-Our goal here is to solve the Cauchy dual subnormality problem affirmatively within this class (see Theorem \ref{BrownianG}).
-It turns out that quasi-Brownian isometries do not satisfy the kernel condition unless they are isometries (see Corollary \ref{binkc}; see also Examples \ref{bsnkc} and \ref{comp}).
-In Section \ref{Sec11}, we exhibit an example of a $2$-isometry $T \in \B(\hh)$ whose Cauchy dual operator $T'$ is a subnormal contraction, which does not satisfy the kernel condition and which is not a quasi-Brownian isometry (see Example \ref{nbnkcsub}).
+Our goal here is to solve the Cauchy dual subnormality problem affirmatively within this class (see Theorem~ \ref{BrownianG}).
+It turns out that quasi-Brownian isometries do not satisfy the kernel condition unless they are isometries (see Corollary~ \ref{binkc}).
+In Section~ \ref{Sec11}, we exhibit an example of a $2$-isometry $T \in \B(\hh)$ such that $T$ does not satisfy the kernel condition, $T$ is not a quasi-Brownian isometry and the Cauchy dual operator $T'$ is a subnormal contraction (see Example~ \ref{nbnkcsub}).

 We say that an operator $T\in \B(\hh)$ is a {\em quasi-Brownian isometry} if $T$ is a $2$-isometry such that